AdobeDocs/experience-manager-65.en/help/sites-developing/universal-editor/introduction.md

 With AEM updated and a local Universal Editor Service running, you can start editing headless content using the Universal Editor.

-However that content must be instrumented to take advantage of the Universal Editor.
+However your app must be instrumented to take advantage of the Universal Editor.
 This involves including meta tags to instruct the editor how and where to persist the content.
 Details of this instrumentation are available in the [Universal Editor documentation for AEM as a Cloud Service.](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/universal-editor/getting-started#instrument-page)

 Note that when following documentation for the Universal Editor with AEM as a Cloud Service, the following changes apply when using it with AEM 6.5.